Gunmen abduct 2 teachers in Edo community – The Sun Nigeria

 But security operatives supported by hunters and vigilance group were said to have rescued the male teacher at night.

-The Chairman of Owan West Local Government Council, Mr Frank Ilaboya, who confirmed the incident, assured that the female teacher identified as Mrs Esther Alabi would soon be released.
+The Chairman of Owan West Local Government Council, Mr. Frank Ilaboya, who confirmed the incident, assured that the female teacher, Mrs. Esther Alabi, would soon be released.

 “We won’t relent until Mrs Alabi is released unhurt.
 We are on top of the situation and there is hope that she will be out in no time.